Our Verdict

 Ease of Use

-Navigating the S1 Plus is easy, especially with its user-friendly manual.
-It's a breeze to set up; just plug in or use the built-in, rechargeable battery.
-It also features a built-in night light and bottle holder for added convenience.
-The digital display, while easy to read, lacks a backlight, making it hard to read in the dark.
-The screen displays information like cycle and suction settings, along with pumping duration.
-This pump is designed to turn off automatically after 30 minutes and remember your current settings for your next pumping session.
+It's a breeze to set up; plug in or use the built-in, rechargeable battery.
+It features a built-in night light and bottle holder.
+The screen displays information like cycle, suction settings, and pumping duration.
+This pump is designed to turn off automatically after 30 minutes and remembers your settings for your next session.

 Portability